gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 hung around his neck with a finger, then bent his head to his papers and waved a hand at our guards.
 They led us away like calves to branding.

-The Tombs...
-Every Darpani knows that hell has no sky, no breeze, no sweet grass and no fresh water, dark and full of *iyemnelili*.
+The Tombs…  Every Darpani knows that hell has no sky, no breeze, no sweet grass and no fresh water, dark and full of *iyemnelili*.
 Hell is the Tombs of Coriandel.